Entonjo Elezaj: Albania U19

 Elezaj advanced at the Albania national under-19 football team as he was called up by coach Foto Strakosha to participate in the 2014 UEFA European Under-19 Championship qualifying round from 12 to 17 November 2013.
 During the tournament he served as a second choice behind Thomas Strakosha for all matches.

 He was re-invited to the Albania U19 by a new coach Altin Lala to participate in the 2015 UEFA European Under-19 Championship qualifying round.
 Under coach Altin Lala he played every minute of this round as Albania U19 was eliminated.

 Albania U21

 Elezaj debuted with Albania national under-21 football team on 6 May 2014 against Italy U21 playing the full 90-minutes match under coach Skënder Gega.
 He made several notable saves but conceded a penalty goal and the match ended as a 1–0 loss.

 Personal life

-His inspirations are famous fellow Goalkeepers, Gianluigi Buffon and Joe Hart where he had the chance to train with them, Buffon during the time that he was trained with the first team of Juventus and with Hart during the time he had a trial at English giants Manchester City.
+His inspirations are fellow Goalkeepers, Gianluigi Buffon and Joe Hart where he had the chance to train with them, Buffon during the time that he was trained with the first team of Juventus and with Hart during the time he had a trial at English giants Manchester City.